-Showing a given series is larger or smaller than a comparison series can be challenging for students.
+Showing that the terms of our given series are larger or smaller than the terms of a comparison series can be challenging for students.
 A helpful hint for a lot of problems, since they're usually fractions, is to compare denominators.
 The larger the denominator, the smaller the number, as seen in the worked out example above.
 Or, in the second example below, the smaller the denominator leads to a bigger number.

 As you can see above, there are some series where the Limit Comparison test fails, but Direct Comparison test works.

 However, for this example you could use the Integral test to get the same conclusion of divergence.
 In order to use the integral test, it requires a review of which integration technique to use.